Fundament-Software/scopes/doc/dataformat.rst

     # a single top-level element, a single-line string
     "I am Locutus of Borg."

-    # a raw block string
+    # a raw block string; four double quotes mark the start
     """"
         Ma'am is acceptable in a crunch, but I prefer Captain.
                                         -- Kathryn Janeway